singingthenation/singingthenation.github.io/pages/about.md

 Singing the Nation Into Being is an experimental digital humanities project that aims to stir discussion about the meaning and resonance of James Weldon Johnson and J. Rosamond Johnson's "Lift Every Voice and Sing" (1900).
-Also known as the "Negro National Anthem," "The Negro National Hymn," and "The Black National Anthem," "Lift Every Voice and Sing" was initially conceived as a poem, meant to commemorate Abraham Lincoln's birthday.
+Also known as the "The Negro
+National Hymn" and "The Black National Anthem," "Lift Every Voice and Sing" was initially conceived as a poem, meant to commemorate Abraham Lincoln's birthday in 1900.
 Johnson and his brother J. Rosamond later transformed the text to song to honor Booker T. Washington's visit to The Stanton School in Jacksonville, Fla., where Johnson was the principal.
 Since Johnson's initial conception, a performance by a chorus